AmmarSAA/ShopSmart/README.md

 To install and run ShopSmart locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/ammarsaa/ShopSmart`
+1. Clone the repository: `git clone https://github.com/ammarsaa/shopsmart`
 2. Navigate to the project directory: `cd shopsmart`
 3. Install the dependencies: `npm install`
-4. Start the development server: `npm run dev`
+4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:PORT`, where `PORT` is the port number specified in your environment.

 ## Usage